Adopt a Cat

 7. Alternatively, the adopter may choose a different vet to get the cat neutered and vaccinated, but proof of surgery must be mailed/ e-mailed to PALS within 30 days of the procedure.

-8. If the cat must be relinquished for any reason, the adopter must return the cat to PALS.
+8. If the cat must be relinquished by the adopter for any reason, the adopter must return the cat to PALS.

 Please download, print and complete the adoption contract.
 Email or mail it back to us in order to complete your adoption.